Manufacturing & Distribution

 - Utah is well known for its pro-business climate.
-Companies benefit from energy costs that are 26% below the national average and third lowest in the U.S. Utah was ranked 1st as the “Best States for Business” by Forbes Magazine for five of the last six years.
+Companies benefit from energy costs that are 26% below the national average and third lowest in the U.S. Utah was ranked 1st as the “Best States for Business” by Forbes Magazine for six of the last nine years.

 Latest Industry News

 Project Barrett: CSS Composites Investing and Expanding in Richfield